TWinston-66/HackThePlanet/Wargames/OverTheWire/Bandit/Bandit1/index.md

 This outputs the contents of the file `readme`

-Then the password for the next level gets outputed
+Then the password for the next level gets outputted

 - Copy the password `boJ9jbbUNNfktd78OOpsqOltutMc3MY1`
 - Type `exit` to logout